 1: We always do it at the beginning of fall because it gets us in the mood.

-2: Everyone brings a scarf wrapped up so that we can’t see what the scarf looks like.
+2: Everyone brings a fall accessory wrapped up so that we can’t see what it is.
 (You can set a budget so that everyone is paying the same amount.)

-4: Number one goes first and picks a scarf.
+4: Number one goes first and picks a package.
 They open and we all admire.
-Then #2 can either steal a scarf or pick another random wrapped package.
+Then #2 can either steal whatever #1 picked or pick another random wrapped package.
 And this goes on and on (like a White Elephant Exchange you might do at Christmas).
-The scarf can only be stolen twice before it gets frozen and then cannot be stolen again.
-At the end, we let #1 go again and she can either keep her original scarf or exchange it with anyone wearing an unfrozen scarf.
+The accessory can only be stolen twice before it gets frozen and then cannot be stolen again.
+At the end, we let #1 go again and she can either keep her fall item or exchange it with anyone wearing an unfrozen accessory.

-This year, we decided to get crazy (ha!) and make it a FALL ACCESSORIES EXCHANGE.
 So, you could bring a scarf (totally fall!) or something else.
-We had girls bring all sorts of things from earrings to cozy socks, necklaces, nail polish and more!
+We had girls bring all sorts of things from earrings to a fall hat, bracelets, nail polish and more!